spinkube/documentation/content/en/docs/spin-operator/tutorials/pub-sub-with-redis.md

 spin registry push ttl.sh/redis-message-handler:0.1.0
 ```

+> This image will be available for the default time of 24h (because we're using a server tag instead of specifying a duration for the image to live).

-To read the configuration we can use the `spin scaffold` command:
+To create the Kubernetes deployment manifest we can use the `spin kube scaffold` command:

 ```bash
 spin kube scaffold --from ttl.sh/redis-message-handler:0.1.0